dotnet/runtime/src/tools/illink/docs/data-formats.md

 ## Input Data Formats

-ILLink uses several data formats to control or influence the linking process.
+ILLink uses several data formats to control or influence the trimming process.
 The data formats are not versioned but are backward compatible.

 - [Descriptors](#descriptor-format)
 - [Substitutions](#substitution-format)